 Parsons has more than 20 years of continuous involvement in U.S. and international chemical weapons elimination including the design of seven U.S. facilities; the construction and operation of the Newport Chemical Agent Disposal Facility in Indiana; and the engineering management of the chemical agent neutralization facility in Siberia, Russia – the largest of its kind.
 For PEO ACWA, Parsons developed the neutralization-biotreatment technology selected to destroy the Pueblo, Colorado, chemical weapons stockpile.

-AECOM has more than 33 years of experience with the U.S. chemical weapons elimination program, serving as prime contractor at the following chemical agent disposal facilities: Pine Bluff, Arkansas; Umatilla, Oregon; Anniston, Alabama; Tooele, Utah; and Johnston Atoll, located 825 miles southwest of Hawaii.
-AECOM will operate and close the Blue Grass and Pueblo, Colorado, chemical agent destruction facilities.
+Amentum, formerly known as AECOM, has more than 36 years of experience with the U.S. chemical weapons elimination program, serving as prime contractor at the following chemical agent disposal facilities: Pine Bluff, Arkansas; Umatilla, Oregon; Anniston, Alabama; Tooele, Utah; and Johnston Atoll, located 825 miles southwest of Hawaii.
+Amentum is operating and will close the Blue Grass and Pueblo, Colorado, chemical agent destruction facilities.
 The company provides a full range of science, engineering, construction and operating services in 14 major markets.

 Battelle Memorial Institute